Turning ‘Busy-Ness’ Into Business: 5 Methods to Manage Your Workload

 Evidence abounds that salespeople need more time than ever to keep their schedules straight.
 A new study by the American Psychological Association shows that more than half of employed adults check work messages at least once a day over the weekend (53 percent); before or after work during the week (52 percent); and even when they’re homesick (54 percent).
 Yet if we’re so tethered to the office, why does it take such heroic effort to get stuff done?

 Still, that insight doesn’t magically wipe your calendar clean of time-sucking commitments.
 What’s more, it’s easy to feel overburdened by the sheer amount of moving parts you must manage each day, many of which don’t pertain to selling: managing client relationships, finding resources, attending meetings.
-That’s why we tapped our own knowledge base and sales leaders to identify five strategies to get you focused on what matters.
+That’s why we tapped our own knowledge base and sales leaders to identify five strategies to get you focused on what matters and boost sales productivity.

 First Things First